ibm-cloud-docs/log-analysis/manage_eu_logs.md

 # Managing logs for EU-supported resources
 {: #manage_eu_logs}

 Across every industry, organizations require tighter controls and visibility into where their data is stored and processed in the {{site.data.keyword.cloud}}.
-If you are an organization in the European Union (EU) that needs to comply with EU law, check out this topic.
+To manage logs that are generated in your **EU-supported account** by using the {{site.data.keyword.la_full_notm}} service, consider the following information:
 {:shortdesc}

-To manage logs that are generated in your **EU-supported account** by using the {{site.data.keyword.la_full_notm}} service, consider the following information:

 1. You must provision 1 {{site.data.keyword.la_full_notm}} instance in the `EU-DE (Frankfurt)` location.